ESTCube-1

-The mission ended officially on 17 February 2015 and it was said that during this time it resulted in 29 bachelor's and 19 master's dissertations, 5 doctoral theses and 4 start-ups.
+The mission officially ended on 17 February, 2015.
+At that time, data from the satellite was used in 29 bachelor's and 19 master's dissertations, 5 doctoral theses, and 4 start-ups.
 The deployment of the E-sail tether was unsuccessful, and thus no measurements were taken of the E-sail or of the plasma braking deployment system.
-The last signal from ESTCube-1 was received on 19 May 2015.
+The last signal from ESTCube-1 was received on 19 May, 2015.

 Scientific purpose

 Developed as part of the Estonian Student Satellite Program, ESTCube-1 was an educational project in which university and high school students participated.

 While emphasis was placed on educating students during creation of ESTCube-1, it did have a scientific purpose.
-The satellite carried an electric solar wind sail (E-sail) which was invented by Finnish scientist Pekka Janhunen.
+The satellite carried an electric solar wind sail (E-sail), which was invented by Finnish scientist, Pekka Janhunen.
 During the ESTCube-1 flight, 10 meters of 20–50 micrometer thick E-sail wire, sometimes referred to as "Heytether," were to be deployed from the satellite.
-The deployment of the Heytether was to be detected by a decrease of the satellite's rotation speed or an onboard camera.
+The deployment of the Heytether was to be detected by a decrease of the satellite's rotation speed or an on board camera.

 To control the E-sail element's interaction with both the plasma surrounding the Earth and the effect it had on the spacecraft's spinning speed, two nanotechnology electron emitters/guns were on board.
 The electron emitters were connected to the E-sail element which was to be charged positively to 500 volts by shooting out electrons.
 The positive ions in the plasma were intended to push the E-sail element and influence the satellite's rotation speed.
 The effect of the plasma on the E-sail was to be measured by the change in said rotation speed.
 The tether had also been intended to de-orbit the satellite by use as a plasma-brake to demonstrate a possibility for returning small satellites from orbit.
 A color CMOS camera was also on board that was capable of making RAW-format pictures with VGA-resolution.
 This camera was used to acquire images of Earth and had been intended to monitor deployment of the Heytether.

 Orbit

-To complete the scientific experiment and communicate with the satellite on several occasions the orbit chosen was a sun–synchronous circular orbit at an altitude of 670 kilometers.
+To complete the scientific experiment and communicate with the satellite on several occasions the orbit chosen was a Sun–synchronous circular orbit at an altitude of 670 kilometers.
 ESTCube-1 was launched into orbit by Arianespace, using Vega VV02 rocket which lifted off from ELA-1 at Kourou at 02:06:31 UTC on 7 May 2013.
-The satellite was placed into orbit and communication successfully established, with the first photo of the Earth taken on May 15 and transmitted to the ground on the amateur radio band.
+The satellite was placed into orbit and communication successfully established, with the first photo of the Earth taken on May 15, and transmitted to the ground on the amateur radio band.